Liamxiexuc/gatsby-xiexuc/content/posts/gatsby/gatsby.md

 ---
-title: "The Great Gatsby Bootcamp"
+title: "Won't be too long"
 type: "blog"
-date: "2020-10-18"
+date: "2020-10-10"
 ---

-I just launched a new bootcamp!
+All the blogs are currently under construction

 ![James](./abb.webp)

-## Topics Covered
+## Coming Soon

-1. Gatsby
-2. GraphQL
-3. React